Skip to main content

 Returning the Generated Audio

-Speech generation predictors must return the generated audio as a Numpy ndarray containing linear PCM samples.
+Speech generation functions must return the generated audio as a Numpy ndarray containing linear PCM samples.
 The array must have a Parameter.Audio annotation:

 generate_speech.py